The March on Russia

 As the Pasmores prepare to mark their sixtieth wedding anniversary, their three children surprise them by returning home to celebrate.

-A moving evocation of a family and a way of life retreating into old age, retirement bungalows and modern middle class life.
+A warm, funny, moving evocation of a family and a way of life retreating into old age, retirement bungalows and modern middle class life.
 Storey’s play is written with profound affection for a family struggling with change but bound together by love.

 The play’s first major production since premiering at the National Theatre in 1989.